mfishi101/tools_and_extras/README.md

 # randomTools
-just a bunch of random tools in Python
+A grouping of Tools and experiments I have done that sometimes come in useful